 Need to borrow around $1,000?
 Find out if you should get a personal loan or short-term loan.

 There’s a wide range of loan options available to those who want to borrow money.
-Each type of personal finance is suited to a different type of borrower and can be used for different purposes — this includes personal loans and online cash loans.
+Each type of personal finance is suited to a different type of borrower and can be used for different purposes — this includes personal loans and short-term cash loans (also known as payday loans).

 In this guide we break down the key differences between the two, outline their costs and help you determine which will be the best loan when you want to borrow a small amount of money.